Bishop Ian Ramsey Church of England Primary School

 Spelling/Phonics

 Your child will learn and practise spellings within their phonics sessions.
-Work will be sent home weekly to help your child to practice the phonetical skills they have learned in class that week.
+Work will be sent home weekly to help your child to practise the phonetical skills they have learned in class that week.

 Useful Websites